Zeqiang-Lai/Zeqiang-Lai.github.io/_pages/about.md

 My current research focus on the generative models, especially 3D foundation models, e.g. [Hunyuan3D-2](https://github.com/Tencent/Hunyuan3D-2) and [Hunyuan3D-2.5]().
 Previously, I primarily worked on diffusion models, proximal algorithm modeling, and image restoration.
 I also gained experience in some high-level vision tasks during the internship at [OpenGVLab](https://github.com/OpenGVLab), advised by [Wenhai Wang](https://whai362.github.io/).

+If you want to do high-quality research and build the next-generation 3D generation platform and looking for an internship at *Tencent Hunyuan3D*, please send email to [laizeqiang@outlook.com]().
 ----

 ##### News